KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_6_body_section_-_images.md

 # Part 6: Images

-Add an image to your about section to bring some interest to your page.
+Add an image to your About section to bring some interest to your page.

 1. In Google Chrome, navigate to [flickr.com](http://flickr.com)